levoxtrip/PKB/docs/topics/strive.md

 - Promise yourself to make some small step toward your goal each and every day

 Create your life goals and thenn break them down to yearly goals, monthly goals, weekly goals and daily goals.
+### Reflection
+- What is preventing me from achieving my goals?
+- How do you guarantee failure?
 ## Break it down in smaller parts
 Larger goals need breaking down into smaller milestones.
 "What should i do this year/month/week/day?"